lym29/EasyHOI/README.md

 ## 🚀  Usage

-### Preprocess

-"""Initial Reconstruction of Hand and Object"""
+### Initial Reconstruction of the Hand and Object

-Place your images in ./data/images.
-Alternatively, you can use a different path, but make sure it includes a folder named "images".
+Set the data directory by running the following command:

 ```
 export DATA_DIR="./data"
 ```
+Place your images in the $DATA_DIR/images folder.
+If you prefer a different path, ensure it contains a subfolder named images.

 #### Step 1: Hand pose estimation, get hand mask from hamer
 ```